 - Able to manage the cost of funding, as business owners decide on the interest rate and the amount of money they need to raise

 - Not suitable for newly established companies/startups

 Ultimately, entrepreneurs could choose to make use of all the options presented above to fund their business.

 Given the various benefits and limitations of each option, the real challenge lies in knowing which financing channel fits best for SMEs to get the best possible result of funding.

 Question: Are there other funding options that isn’t on my list?
-You can leave a comment by clicking here.
+You can leave a comment below.